FAST & FREE 📦 2-DAY SHIPPING!*

 Could Thongs Cause Other Health Issues?

 So, we've settled the big question: thongs don't cause hemorrhoids.
 But that doesn't mean they get a free pass on every other health concern.
-The unique design of a thong can create a few problems for some people, mostly centered around bacteria and irritation.
+The primary worry is that the thin strip of fabric acts like a "bacterial bridge," potentially moving bacteria from the anal area forward.

 Aggravating Existing Conditions